 - azadirachtin (as a mix with pyrethrins)-Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE

 - bifenthrin (Capture LFR) at 0.04 to 0.08 lb ai/a soil treatment.
 PHI 7 days.
 REI 12 hr.
 Head lettuce only.
 Do not exceed 0.1 lb ai/a at-plant and 0.5 lb ai/a per season.
 Retreatment interval 7 days.
-Some formulations are prohibited in coastal counties.
+Some formulations are OMRI-listed for organic use.